IEAWindTask37/IEA-15-240-RWT/README.md

 The IEA Wind Task 37 authors endeavor to keep the model input decks current with the latest releases and API changes.
 Errors and other issues pointed out by the community are also addressed to the extent that available resources make that possible.
 See the [Release Notes](blob/master/ReleaseNotes.md) for a detailed description of changes.

-We also encourage the broader wind community to submit design updates either through Pull Requests or by reaching out to the authors.
+We also encourage the broader wind community to submit design updates by forking the repository and letting us know of your design customatization.
 Community contributions that we are aware of include:
 * [OrcaFlex implementation](https://github.com/IEAWindTask37/IEA-15-240-RWT/wiki/Frequently-Asked-Questions-(FAQ)#is-orcaflex-supported)

 ## Citations

-For a list of academic papers that use or cite this turbine, please see [here](https://scholar.google.com/scholar?cites=11739673662820715884&as_sdt=4005&sciodt=0,6&hl=en) and [here](https://scholar.google.com/scholar?cites=17665986740213390479&as_sdt=4005&sciodt=0,6&hl=en).
+For a list of academic papers that use or cite this turbine, please see [here (fixed-bottom)](https://scholar.google.com/scholar?cites=11739673662820715884&as_sdt=4005&sciodt=0,6&hl=en) and [here (floating)](https://scholar.google.com/scholar?cites=17665986740213390479&as_sdt=4005&sciodt=0,6&hl=en).

 If you use this model in your research or publications, please cite the appropriate report as: